msalibian/STAT406/Lecture11/README.md

 Pruning regression trees with `rpart`
 -------------------------------------

 ***Important note**: As discussed in class, the K-fold CV methodology implemented in the package `rpart` seems to consider a sequence of trees (or, equivalently, of complexity parameters) based on the full training set.
 For more details refer to the corresponding documentation: pages 12 and ff of the package vignette, which can be accessed from `R` using the command `vignette('longintro', package='rpart')`.
-For an alternative implementation of CV-based pruning that follows the spirit of K-fold CV more closely, please see also the Section **"Pruning regression trees with `tree`"** below.*
+For an alternative implementation of CV-based pruning, please see also the Section **"Pruning regression trees with `tree`"** below.*

 The stopping criteria generally used when fitting regression trees do not take into account explicitly the complexity of the tree.
-Hence, we may end up with an overfitting tree, which typically results in a decline in the quality of the corresponding predictions.
+Hence, we may end up with either an overfitting tree, or a very simple one, which typically results in a decline in the quality of the corresponding predictions.
 As discussed in class, one solution is to purposedly grow / train a very large overfitting tree, and then prune it.
 One can also estimate the corresponding MSPE of each tree in the prunning sequence and choose an optimal one.
 The function `rpart` implements this approach, and we illustrate it below.

 We force `rpart` to build a very large tree via the arguments of the function `rpart.control`.
 At the same time, to obtain a good picture of the evolution of MSPE for different subtrees, we set the smallest complexity parameter to be considered by the cross-validation experiment to a very low value (here we use `1e-8`).